elizazhang21/Selene/README.md

-### Update Aug 22.
-Ranking and dps have changed to rdps.
+### Update on Aug 22.
+DPS and rankings have been changed to rdps and rdps rankings.